ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     9. Once Writing is complete, reboot the radio.
     10. Check the Radio's Version Page to verify you have the version you need.

-Check [this page](https://manual.edgetx.org/installing-and-updating-edgetx) for the EdgeTX installation instructions if you're coming in from OpenTX or updating from an earlierr EdgeTX version.
+Check [this page](https://manual.edgetx.org/installing-and-updating-edgetx) for the EdgeTX installation instructions if you're coming in from OpenTX or updating from an earlier EdgeTX version.

 ## Radio Settings